gene-sbay/mobile-dev-coding-test/README_DevNotes.md

 # Test Automation

 Implemented `class TestNavUtil`
+- See `lib/util/testNavUtil.dart`
+- Used by `test/app_home_screen_widget_tests.dart`

 Benefits are
- - Reusable code across test files
- - Allows to better distill actual *business-logic* test code
+ - Allows to better distill actual *business-logic* testing into clean concise test code

+ - Reusable code across test files, this includes:
+ * pop navigation
+ * loading a screen with `WidgetTester`
+ * encapsulation for `MockNavigatorObserver`